-Web site: https://team.inria.fr/comcausa/continuous-causal-states/.
+Web site: team.inria.fr/comcausa/continuous-causal-states/.

 Software Family: research

 Audience: team

 Evolution and maintenance: proto

 Duration of the Development: 2 years

-Scientific description: This software implements the algorithm resulting from the Concaust Exploratory Action, published in [15].
+Scientific description: This software implements the algorithm resulting from the Concaust Exploratory Action, pub- lished in [27].
 Despite considerable time being spent on its development, the code itself is not that large.
 Indeed, the difficulty lies in the theoretical and algorithmic work.
 Once we know what to compute and how the implementation follows, but there were many rounds of development with different theoretical approaches.
 Some of these points are still not stabilized, which reflects in the API and the code performances.
 These are regularly tested and updated as the code is run against concrete data sets.
 For these reasons, the code is constantly evolving and is actively being developped within the team, but it not ready yet for diffusion to the community at large.
-The code is open source (MIT licence) and shared with close partners from the Comcausa Associate Team.
+The code is open source (MIT licence) and shared with close partners from the Concausa Associate Team.

+VocaPy

+Software family: vehicle

+Audience: community

+Evolution and maintenance: basic (still under development)

+Duration of the Development: 1 year (still 1 year left)

+Scientific description: VocaPy is an interface and a Python library implementing pathological speech analysis algorithms and vocal biomarkers for one clinical applications at the moment, differential diagnosis of Parkinsonism, but it will evolve to include other clinical targets, particularly the monitoring of respiratory diseases.
+VocaPy works in synergy with the ADT VocaPnée-Infra dedicated to the development of an infrastructure to interact with protected health data.